zer0cache/matic-docs/docs/faq/staking-faq.md

 ### Are hardware wallets supported?

 Yes, hardware wallets are supported.
-You can use the "Connect Hardware Wallet" option on Metamask and connect your Hardware wallet and then continue the delegation process.
+You can use the "Connect Hardware Wallet" option on MetaMask and connect your Hardware wallet and then continue the delegation process.

 ### Why can’t I stake directly from Binance?